Reverse psychology: Marketing and decision-making

 Psychology is another word to refer to "perception, analyzing and focusing on other people's decisions."
 Throughout history, this has been utilized in many ways.
 A common one would be games.
 In certain card games, the idea is to make the person focus on the REVERSE of what they think they are paying attention to.

 Modern marketing and advertising strategies use similar techniques.
 Although these studies have not been consistently shown in laboratory settings, and the results are often inconclusive, reverse psychology is often considered a controversial topic, and results from experiments are not always consistent.
-Nevertheless, it has still profoundly impacted how we study perception in psychology and behavior."
+Nevertheless, it has still profoundly impacted the study of perception in psychology and behavior.

 Paradoxical marketing

-"In a world where it is expected that all things should be available ... less availability" has emerged as a new selling point: "by engaging in such a restricted anti-marketing ploy, the brand has won kudos."
+"In a world where it is expected that all things should be available ... less availability has emerged as a new selling point: by engaging in such a restricted anti-marketing ploy, the brand has won kudos."
 The result can be "what the Japanese call a secret brand ... no regular retail outlets, no catalog, no web presence apart from a few cryptic mentions ... people like it because it's almost impossible to find".
 Such an example of a brand is Cayce Pollard's "The Gabriel Hounds".